 Belgium is deservingly the most famous region for sour beers.
 They have some of the oldest sour beer breweries in the world, and many, like the famous Cantillon, still use spontaneous fermentation/open air fermentation to get the sour flavor.

 Why don’t more people copy this method?
 Because it’s crazy risky.
-The fermentation is spontaneous, as in nobody knows what’s going in there or what it’s going to do.
+The fermentation is spontaneous, as nobody knows what’s going on in there or what it’s going to do.
 The result could be the worst sour beer ever to traipse this earth.

 Or, it could be a revolution in sour beers that happens to smell oddly like band-aids.